A Camera Kit for Hiking

 For most of the walks I kept my camera on the tripod, with legs extended while cradling it in the crook of my arm.
 Pointed downward, the tripod is almost weightless and allows easy passage through dense bush.

-Photo story (under construction)
+Photo story (temporarily removed)